 A corresponding/primary author is limited to one award per fiscal year.
 A manuscript may only receive one award.

-Applications will be accepted between December 1st and March 30th and reviewed on January 30th (Round 1) and April 15th (Round 2).
-The total fund of $20,000 will be allocated as follows:
+Applications will be accepted between September 1, 2023 and April 19th, 2024 and reviewed in two rounds.
+The deadline for Round 1 is October 6th and the deadline for Round 2 is April 19th.
+The total fund of $25,000 will be allocated as follows:

 Any application not covered by the first round allocation will be considered in the second round, until the fund is expended.